-With the closed position, the erosion disk (5,Fig.7) below the operating rod insulator is aligned with a reference arm (4,Fig.7) on new interrupters.
+In the closed position, the erosion disk (5, Fig.7) below the operating rod insulator is aligned with a reference arm (4, Fig.7) on new interrupters.
 As contact erosion occurs, the erosion disk will move upward from alignment with that reference arm.
-This is dimension E in Figure 7, Detail A. When erosion reaches 1/8 inch, the POWER/VAC\ interrupters should be replaced.
-Do not readjust the alignment of the erosion indicator arm except when installing a new vacuum interrupter.
+When erosion reaches 1/8 inch, the POWER/VAC interrupters should be replaced.
+DO NOT READJUST THE ALIGNMENT OF THE EROSION INDICATOR ARM EXCEPT WHEN INSTALLING A NEW VACUUM INTERRUPTER.